squeletec/fluent-api-generator/README.md

 }
 ```

-You'll get following fleunt interface, very similar to previous, but by default with naming derived
+You'll get following fluent interface, very similar to previous, but by default with naming derived
 from the factory method like this:
 ```java
 Person person = new PersonFactoryCreator()